2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed-strong/index.md

 As of now (2024-03) we have not published any Apps with this convention yet, as we're still fine-tuning the details.
 But we will, ASAP!

-## Activate Strongly Typed Mode
+## Activate Strong Typed Mode

-Old Dynamic, new Typed and brand-new Strongly-Typed code can coexist in the same app.
+Old Dynamic, new Typed and brand-new Strong-Typed code can coexist in the same app.
 Each Razor / C# file can decide which mode it wants to use.
 To be in typed mode, your Razor/C# must inherit from a typed base class like this: